chrisweather/RocMQTTdisplay/README.md

 [![PayPal donate button](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?hosted_button_id=XC7T2ECBQYNJ2)

-The goal of this project is to provide simple to use and inexpensive displays to run in a Model Railroad environment.
+**The goal of this project is to provide simple to use and inexpensive displays for railroad stations to run in a Model Railroad environment.**

 **Current features**
 - Content and messages can be static or dynamic